The Sales process changed – did you get the memo?

 Sales 3.0 is here

 Be aware that buyers now typically do their own research online before making a purchase decision or even meet a sales person.
 The buying cycle has gotten longer and the selling cycle shorter.
 Buyers will Google what they want and look at their options, so when they call you, they have already decided to buy and just want to ask a few questions to confirm their decision.
+They could well be totally confused by all the information available.
 You may become a purchase facilitator and the only differentiating factor, for a buyer when making a final decision.
 You are there to address a clients problem or opportunity, a desire or requirement, all very different motivators.
 If you do get calls, do not waste time talking about you, your company or even the nuts and bolts about your product, just listen carefully, answer the questions and take the orders, if your solution is suitable.
 The answers may well be in the questions.
 It is important to find out why a prospect wants to change something, why they are considering you as an option and why they want to do it now.

 If, on the other hand, you are not getting enough calls, then find out where the ideal potential buyers are doing their online research and get yourself included in that space.
 Show at that point on the web that you are capable and ideally an authority figure.
-Find out what questions the potential target audience members are asking and answer them in that space, whether it is on Linkedin or in Forums, on Facebook, reading newspapers or industry journals, wherever they hang out.
+Find out what questions the potential target audience members are asking and answer them in that space, whether it is on Linkedin or in Forums, on Facebook, newspapers or industry journals, wherever they hang out.
 You will hear people say that you need 7 or 9 or even 11 touch points to get to an opportunity to make a pitch for a sale, but whatever the number, many of these points now happen without you being present.
 This is where Social can help connect you and where Marketing Automation can help inform you.
 It does not replace the cold call, but it does help with creating awareness.
 With proper prior preparation, the cold call need not be so cold.

 Tips on Selling well